-Investment administrator jobs are responsible for providing administrative support to the products and services provided by the financial services industry.
-Investment administrator jobs varies according to the employer, but generally involves processing new business and investment applications, ensuring that customer data and records are updated and maintained, ensuring systems meet company and legal requirements, assisting in reconciling funds, issuing accurate valuations and payments of funds on demand, accepting written instructions and handling telephone calls, checking and inputting customers' instructions and ensuring that client investment purchases or sales are accurately settled or completed.
+Investment Administrators are responsible for providing administrative support to the products and services provided by the financial services industry.
+The demands placed on an investment administrator varies according to the employer, but generally involves processing new business and investment applications, ensuring that customer data and records are updated and maintained, ensuring systems meet company and legal requirements, assisting in reconciling funds, issuing accurate valuations and payments of funds on demand, accepting written instructions and handling telephone calls, checking and inputting customers' instructions and ensuring that client investment purchases or sales are accurately settled or completed.

 - strong interpersonal and communication skills

 - to work well as part of a team